koyo-nic/grass-course-veroa/slides/05_temporal/PITCHME.md

 ### Other TGRASS notions

-- @color[green](Temporal sampling) is used to determine the state of one process during a second process.
+- @color[#8EA33B](Temporal sampling) is used to determine the state of one process during a second process.

 <img src="assets/img/temp_samplings.png" width="55%">